-With a hot summer seemingly now a distant memory, you might have noticed your heating switching on recently.
 If not, it might be time to test whether your central heating is working ahead of the temperature dropping outside.

 After a summer of neglect and under use, issues with central heating are quite common in autumn when the system begins to be called upon once more.

 Before you call the landlord or a Gas Safe Registered Engineer, there are some common issues with radiators and central heating that you can check and potentially fix yourself:

 My heating hasn’t come on and the radiators are cold

 The heating is off, and the radiators are cold.

 There are numerous things that could be causing your heating to have gone off but the first check might seem fairly obvious; make sure that your thermostat is on and calling for heat by adjusting the settings above the current room temperature.

 Then wait to see if that makes a difference…

 Check that your thermostat is not on a timer that you don’t recognise, especially the case if you have moved into a new house.
 Changes in the clocks going forward/backwards at different times of year might throw some people too.

 A second check is to make sure that central heating and hot water settings are selected on programmer or boiler.